Recently updated on August 31st, 2023 at 10:15 am

 I take away two things:

-1. If you cut too little, you run the risk of work hardening if your material is susceptible to it.
+1. If you cut too little, you run the risk of work hardening if your material is susceptible to it (like Stainless steel).
 That will wreck your tool life if you are over-stimulating work hardening.
 Imagine tossing a handful of hardened chips into the path of our cutter–that can’t be good!

 2. Aside from work hardening, if you’re cutting much less than the cutting edge radius, you’re rubbing and not making clean chips.
 That will heat the tool and material and drastically reduce tool life.